Register for In-Person

 Target Audience

-This course, chaired by Dr. Robert B. Baron and taught by UCSF’s best teachers, is designed for practicing internists, family practitioners, advance practice providers, and all other health professionals interested in providing high quality primary care.
+This course, chaired by Dr. Robert B. Baron, is taught by many of UCSF’s best teachers and an outstanding guest faculty.
+The course is designed for practicing internists, family practitioners, advance practice providers, and all other health professionals interested in providing high quality primary care.

 Objectives